Termessos: Main square

-The city Termessians where the principal official buildings are located lies on a flat area a little beyond the inner walls.
+The part of Termessos where the principal official buildings are located lies on a flat area a little beyond the inner walls.
 The most striking of these structures is the agora, which has very special architectural characteristics.
 The ground floor of this open-air market place has been raised on stone blocks, and to its north-west five big cisterns have been hollowed out.
 The agora is surrounded on three sides by stoas.
 According to the inscription found on the two-storey stoa on the north-west, it was presented to Termessos by Attalos II, king of Pergamum (reigned 150-138 BC) as proof of his friendship.
 As for the north-eastern stoa, it was built by a wealthy Termessian named Osbaras, probably in imitation of the stoa of Attalos.
 The ruins lying to the north-east of the agora must belong to the gymnasium, but they are hard to make out among all the trees.
 The two-storey building consisted of an internal courtyard surrounded by vaulted rooms.
 The exterior is decorated with niches and other ornamentation of the Doric order.
 This structure dates from the 1st century AD.